ShadowAlzazel/ai-wordspace/README.md

 ### 4. Install Required Packages

-Once the virtual environment is active, install the necessary dependencies with:
+Once the virtual environment is active, install the necessary dependencies with (This takes a while):

 ```bash
 pip install -r requirements.txt